fredshonorio/scala-guide/02_typed_fp.md

 set.
 We can create a `PartialUser` that has no address, to represent this incomplete state, and define useful functions that don't require the address.
 This also effectively solves every case where the developer forgets to set a value, because it is impossible to create a value without every argument that it requires.
+More generally, where we might find it easy to use the same type to describe concepts that are semantically distinct, we are encouraged to make that distinction apparent, in part because of immutability.

 Since immutable data can be shared freely, it can be uses in parallel computation without having to worry about locks or race conditions.